Davz33/pdf-ai-mapper/README.md

 - `POST /upload/`: Upload and process a PDF or image file (automatically categorizes documents)
 - `POST /search/`: Search through processed documents
 - `GET /categories/`: Get all available document categories
-- `POST /recategorize/`: Manually trigger recategorization of all documents (optional)
+- `POST /recategorize/`: Manually trigger recategorization of all documents (optional, as categorization happens automatically)
+- `POST /recategorize-with-clusters/?clusters=<number>`: Manually trigger recategorization with a custom number of clusters
 - `GET /status/`: Check the processing status of all documents

 ## API Reference